Tooth Extractions – Weatherford, TX

 • Stay away from hard, crunchy, and sticky foods.

-Understanding the Cost of Tooth Extractions
+Understanding the Cost of Wisdom Tooth Extractions

-Does Dental Insurance Cover Tooth Extractions?
+Does Dental Insurance Cover Wisdom Tooth Extractions?

-Close-up of dental insurance form
+dental insurance form on a table

-Other Options for Making Tooth Extractions Affordable
+Other Options for Making Wisdom Tooth Extractions Affordable

 Tooth Extraction FAQs